 Knowing that “Shingapi (long: Shilingi ngapi)” means “How much” is helpful to know.
 So are:

 Again, for more lessons, check out the helpful YouTube video series above.

-You haven’t properly dived into Tanzanian culture if you haven’t had mishkaki and chipsi mayai at a local restaurant with your hands and waiters come to your table with a bowl, a can of water and soap to wash your hands before and after eating.
+You haven’t properly dived into Tanzanian culture if you haven’t had mishkaki and chipsi mayai (only available in Dar) at a local restaurant with your hands and waiters come to your table with a bowl, a can of water and soap to wash your hands before and after eating.